outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - thinking definition as 'applying structure to uncertainty'
     - reasonable (making sense) definition as 'fitting an existing structure, like a pattern, without invalidating contradictions'

-  - example algorithm to identify rules that violate a metric
-    - requirement like:
-      - 'dont exacerbate inequalities'
-      - 'protect minorities on the disadvantaged side of an inequality'
-      - 'identify advantaged side'
-    - power structures: required or non-specific/universal resources (such as inputs to any function, like 'energy' or 'information')
-    - inequality structures: differences in distribution of required resources
-    - generate structures that would exacerbate inequality structures
-      - assumptions in rules (lack of guaranteed potential to follow rule)
-        - rule 'close malls after business hours'
-          - rule structure: 'limiting supplies' (access to facility)
-          - rule assumption: that they have alternative supplies
-        - rule: 'fine for not wearing mask'
-          - rule structure: 'requiring function' (purchase mask)
-          - rule assumption: that they have inputs to a requirement
-      - these assumptions would disproportionately increase inequality's disadvantages in distribution
-      - 'disadvantaging rules/assumptions' can be distributed more evenly or to offset inequalities

   - identify semantic processing necessary to get good prediction results with existing algorithms & params
     - example: find the abstraction level or definitions necessary to get an approximation of system or conceptual analysis with a standard data set
       - the approximation may leave out other analysis logic like alternative/combination analysis (to identify sets of alternate prediction functions, or causal/functional/priority/missing/type structures in the data set)